 Influenza in Adult

-Current flu season: Per the Centers for Disease Control and Prevention (CDC), in the week ending October 28, 2022, seasonal influenza activity is still considered low, but early increases continue, with the southeast and south-central areas of the United States reporting the highest levels of activity.
+Current flu season: Per the Centers for Disease Control and Prevention (CDC), in the week ending January 14, 2023, seasonal influenza activity continues to decline across the United States.
 Hospitalization rates are highest in adults 65 years and older and children 0-4 years.
-Influenza A strongly predominates over influenza B. Coinfection with influenza A or B viruses and SARS-CoV-2 can occur.
+Influenza A strongly predominates over influenza B, with most cases attributed to influenza A(H3N2) but some cases attributed to influenza A(H1N1).
+Coinfection with influenza A or B viruses and SARS-CoV-2 can occur.

 Influenza is highly contagious and is spread by aerosol droplets.
 The incubation period is 1-4 days, but it becomes contagious 1 day prior to the onset of symptoms.
 The mortality rate of influenza is low but tends to be higher in the elderly and the immunocompromised.
 Flu activity usually peaks in February.